Medical Qigong: A Global Phenomenon

 Since the 1970s and 1980s, qigong’s growing popularity has led to the establishment of numerous institutes dedicated to its study as a legitimate therapy in China.
 Today, Chinese medical students learn both tai chi and medical qigong, preparing them to treat patients and teach others.

-Many Chinese hospitals have qigong physicians on staff, and qigong classes are available for staff and patients.
-Qigong is now fully integrated into China’s official healthcare system.
-As global interest grows, qigong is increasingly recognized as a complementary therapy supported by scientific evidence.
-Its ongoing integration into healthcare practices worldwide shows great promise.
+Furthermore, many Chinese hospitals now have qigong physicians on staff.
+In these facilities, healthcare providers offer qigong classes for both employees and patients.
+Consequently, qigong is now fully integrated into China’s official healthcare system.
+As global interest grows, the international community increasingly recognizes the practice as a complementary therapy supported by scientific evidence.
+Ultimately, its ongoing integration into healthcare practices worldwide shows great promise for the future.

 Contributions of Modern Qigong Practitioners